digitalocean/navigators-guide/book/04-monitor/ch12-perf-testing.md

 This chapter will outline USE methods testing for CPU, RAM, Disk, and Network as well as examples of possible remedies.
 While there is no single silver bullet to reported performance issues (two identical reported problems may have vastly different root causes), this chapter will equip you to perform your own ad-hoc investigations on essential system resources.

 ## CPU
-CPUs are everywhere - in watches, automobiles, and in 'the cloud'.
-"The cloud is just someone else's computer" is a realistic if not sarcastic adage, and your Droplets do use physical CPUs in a datacentre.
+The processing engines of electronics, commonly referred to as a "CPU", are everywhere - in watches, automobiles, and in 'the cloud'.
+"The cloud is just someone else's computer" is a realistic if not sarcastic adage, and your Droplets do use physical CPUs in a data center.
 Let's dig into USE testing for CPUs.

 ### Utilization
 To understand CPU Utilization, a few factors are important to understand.
 CPUs operate on sets of machine instructions, and generally spend their time processing or waiting.
 In virtualized environments, the physical CPU's time is divided between machines on the same hypervisor such that each machine gets some percentage of the CPU's time.
 Lastly, within Linux, a CPU's time is further measured with 'system' or 'user' being the "processing" states, and 'idle', 'iowait' or 'steal' being the "waiting" states.